 During World War One, the first action New Zealand took was to invade Samoa, introduce influenza and wipe out almost one quarter of the population.
 A quarter.
 Samoa’s Mau Movement was established on the graves of those who died because of that epidemic.

 Then, during our postwar labour shortages of the 1960s and 70s, New Zealand targeted and encouraged Pacific islanders, including Samoans, to come here and provide labour for white employers.
-Then when us New Zealanders were done needing said labour, we just sent the workers packing.
+Then when white New Zealand was done needing said labour, we just sent the workers packing.
 During the Dawn Raids in 1982, hundreds of Polynesians were arrested and deported back to the islands, evicted on the grounds that they were not New Zealand citizens.

 Samoan woman Falema’i Lesa was one of those deported – but she fought.
 She took the New Zealand government to court – arguing that as New Zealand had colonised Samoa, Samoans who lived under the New Zealand administration were New Zealand citizens.
 Lesa lost at the High Court and the New Zealand Court of Appeal – but at the Privy Council in London, she won.
 The Privy Council ruled that every Samoan born in Samoa between 1924 and 1949 was a New Zealand citizen, and so were their children.